Cyborg-Ved/NewInDocker1.13/README.md

 404d489a9b96        vieux/sshfs:latest   sshFS plugin for Docker   true root@vm2:~#
 ```
-when we install docker plugin without add argument `DEBUG` option it will be `0`.
+when we install docker plugin without add argument env `DEBUG` it will be `0`. we can also use it to install like `docker plugin install vieux/sshfs:latest DEBUG=1 `

-we give trick how we add or make it in another example below:
+we give trick how we add or make it in another example below we can make it `DEBUG=1`:

 ```
 root@vm2:~# docker plugin inspect vieux/sshfs:latest